 The Mustang Project

-At MHP we are committed to helping humans and horses.
+At Medicine Horse we are committed to helping humans and horses.
 This includes rescuing horses when funding allows.

 "The Mustang Project's" mission is to rescue, gentle, start, and rehome "high-risk" mustangs.
 These are generally feral horses that are at high risk of slaughter, typically with kill buyer pick-ups scheduled or considered imminent.